MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 - **Object to unsnap**

     The `Process Scene Object` to unsnap.

 - **Snap zone to unsnap**

-The `Snap Zone` the object will be unsnapped from.
+    The `Snap Zone` from which the object will be unsnapped.

 ------